 |Total Pay||£26,500 to £41,500|

-How Much Does a Behavioral Therapist Make in Australia?
+How Much Is a Behavioral Therapist Salary in Australia?

 |Behavioral Therapist Salary Australia||Per Year||Per Hour|